 Prostatitis is usually treated with antibiotics and other medicines prescribed by your doctor.
-But there are some things you can do at home that may help you be more comfortable:
+But there are some things you can try at home that may help you be more comfortable:

-- Take non-prescription pain relievers, such as aspirin, non-steroidal anti-inflammatory drugs (NSAIDs), or acetaminophen.
+- Take non-prescription pain relievers, such as non-steroidal anti-inflammatory drugs (NSAIDs) or acetaminophen.
 Be safe with medicines.
 Read and follow all instructions on the label.

 - Sit in a tub of warm water with the water just covering your buttocks, or try a sitz bath.

-- Take care of yourself when you have an infection.
+- Take care of yourself.
 Get plenty of rest, and drink lots of fluids.
-This will make you feel better and may speed your recovery.
+This can help you feel better and may speed your recovery.

 - Eat plenty of high-fibre foods, such as fruit, vegetables, and whole-grain breads and cereal.
 And drink enough water to avoid constipation.
 Straining to pass a bowel movement may be very painful when your prostate is inflamed, so use a stool softener if needed.